 Day 14 and 15 - St. Roch and Rainstorms : Conques to Livinhac-le-Haut

-Yesterday we took a rest day in Conques.
-We walked around the very small village and looked in the artisan's workshops, sat in the cool and quiet of the abbey church, walked across to the Chapel of St.Roch, and got caught up on our blogging and reservations, as we had been without wifi for several days.
-As always on these long hikes it felt strange not to be walking, but I think it was good for both of us to take a break.
+Yesterday, after two weeks of hiking in France we took a rest day in Conques.
+We walked around the very small village and looked in the artisan's workshops, sat in the cool and quiet of the abbey church, walked across to the Chapel of St. Roch, and got caught up on our blogging and reservations, as we had been without wifi for several days.
+As always on these long hikes it felt strange not to be walking, but I think it was good for both of us to take a break.\

-This morning we left around 6:10 am, after consuming some apple tarts we had bought at a wonderful local bakery yesterday.
-We started early because we wanted to beat the heat for our long, steep climb out of the valley.
+This morning we left around 6:10 AM, after consuming some apple tarts we had bought at a wonderful local bakery yesterday.
+We started early because we wanted to beat the heat for our long, steep climb out of the valley.Conques and the Chapel of St. Foy

 As it turned out, we couldn't have timed it better.
-The path was steep, rocky, and forested, but just as we reached the chapel of St. Foy, about half way up the side of the valley, the sun crested the top of the valley opposite.
+The path was steep, rocky, and forested, but just as we reached the Chapel of St. Foy, about halfway up the side of the valley, the sun crested the top of the valley opposite.
 It gave us a fantastic view back over Conques, and the chapel itself was also very beautiful.

 By the time we had reached the top of the valley, the sky looked really ominous.
-There were beautiful views of the countryside, and the path turned from muddy track to paved road, which was easier going.
+There were beautiful views of the countryside, and the path turned from a muddy track to a paved road, which was easier going.

 We continued for about 4.1 km, happy that the cloud cover was providing cooler temperatures.
 We stopped for a coffee in a gite with a friendly golden lab in the town of Noailhac, which smelled strongly of bacon and eggs.